eugene87222/NCTU-Assembly-Language/README.md

 ## Assignment 3
 - About:
-  - openGL
+  - openGL (draw image / shapes)
+- What I have learnt:
   - How to link cpp file and asm file together.
-- What I have learnt:
   - How to make your code systematical, well organized.

 ## Quiz 1
 - About:
-  - Arithmetic (integer / float).
+  - arithmetic (integer / float)
-  - Draw something on console screen.
+  - draw something on console screen
-  - Animate character.
+  - animate character
 - What I have learnt:
   - none

 ## Quiz 2
 - About:
-  - arithmetic (integer / float)
   - draw something on console screen
+  - animate character
+  - control character
 - What I have learnt:
-  - How to handle input key from keyboard.
-  - Draw a rectangle frame in counter-clock manner.
+  - none

 ## Quiz 3
+- About:
+  - draw something on console screen
+  - animate character
+  - control character
 - What I have learnt:
-  - How to handle input key from keyboard.
-  - Draw a rectangle frame in counter-clock manner.
+  - none

 ## Quiz 4
+- About:
+  - draw something on console screen
+  - animate character
+  - control character
+  - interactive game (with a dump AI)
 - What I have learnt:
-  - How to handle input key from keyboard.
-  - Draw a rectangle frame in counter-clock manner.
+  - none

 ---

 If you want to run assembly code on your computer, I recommand you to install Visual Studio 2010 or higher version on your computer (I use VS 2017 community).